 For example, if you open a personal and business Chase Southwest card in January 2020, earn the 110,000 points by February 2020, you will have a Companion Pass from March 2020 – 31 Dec 2021!

 This is an insanely good deal.
 It's amazing more military servicemembers don't take advantage of it considering Chase waives all the annual fees on their personal cards, so you will only have to pay the annual fee on the business card.

 The easiest way to earn the 110,000 points is signing up and meeting the minimum spend on a Southwest personal card and Southwest business credit card.

-Sometimes the personal card offers a 50,000 point welcome bonus and the business card offers a 60,000 point.
+Sometimes the personal and business Southwest credit cards offer up to a 60,000 point welcome bonus.
 When that's the case, you have an easy path towards the Companion Pass.

 - Click here to learn more about the Southwest Business card

 - 60,000 point welcome bonus after $3000 spend in the first 3 months of opening

 - $99 annual fee (not waived for military, because it's a business card)